PuyuanYao/puyuanyao.github.io/_posts/2023-8-12-lin-regre.md

 $$\theta\in R^p.$$

-Therefore the function will be
+Therefore the function representing the line will be

 $$h(x_i) = \theta^T x_i.$$